 FINE APPEARING EXAMPLE OF THE ONE-CENT PAN-AMERICAN INVERT.

-According to Johl, the 1c Pan-American Inverts were found in at least four different post offices around the country soon after release of the issue in May 1901, including Bessemer Ala., Richmond Va., Utica N.Y. and Connecticut.
-The gum on many is heavily hinged, disturbed or missing to varying degrees
+The 1c Pan-American Inverts were found in at least four different post offices around the country, soon after release of the issue in May 1901.

-FINE APPEARING EXAMPLE OF THE 4-CENT PAN-AMERICAN INVERT.
+FRESH AND VERY FINE EXAMPLE OF THE 4-CENT PAN-AMERICAN INVERT.

 The 4c stamp portrays an electric automobile, known at the time as the "Electric Vehicle Service," as depicted on the Baltimore & Ohio Railroad brochure from which the engraving was made.
 In the background one can see the dome of the Capitol.
-One of the two men seated at the front was Samuel B. Hege, B&O's passenger agent, so this stamp actually depicts a living person in violation of the law.
+The two men depicted in the front seat are both chauffeurs.
+The man in the passenger compartment is Samuel P. Hege, so this stamp actually depicts a living person in violation of the law.

 The 4c Pan-American Invert was a special printing and not regularly issued.
 Examples were distributed through two official channels, and the gum on the majority of stamps without "Specimen" overprint was disturbed.
-In fact, because 97 of the stamps were removed from an album page, they are generally thinned or have seriously disturbed or no gum.
+In fact, because the stamps were removed from mounting paper, they are generally thinned or have seriously disturbed gum.